-What is Certificate of Conformance (COC) and How to get one?
+What is Certificate of Conformance (COC) and How to Get One?

-When import from China/Vietnam/Thailand/India, Most buyers are unaware of the exact meaning of the term “certificate of conformance,” which is one of the key reasons behind writing this article to enlighten clients and address their questions.
+When importing from China/Vietnam/Thailand/India, Most buyers are unaware of the exact meaning of the term “certificate of conformance,” which is one of the key reasons behind writing this article to enlighten clients and address their questions.

 What is a Certificate of Conformance?